-In a few weeks time, Gina will be taking on the role of Glinda in Wicked at the Apollo Victoria Theatre.
+At the time of the interview it was a few weeks ahead of Gina taking on the role of Glinda in Wicked at the Apollo Victoria Theatre.
 Her career has certainly come a long way since her first role at school in The Pied Piper!

 Having made her professional stage debut in the Opera Holland Park summer season in 2005, Gina then toured with The Merry Widow to Cape Town and Johannesburg, South Africa.